Ivannuell/Budgie/README.md

 # Budgie
-Your budget buddy. helps you manage and plan your budget ahead.
+Your friendly budget buddy that helps you manage and plan your budget ahead.